 A great start for dopamine layering is to choose a loose maxi and pair it with a sheer long-sleeved tee and shoe (all in alternate hues).
 You can then use a printed bag that features all three colours to pull the look together.

-We recommend trying this Pull&Bear cowl-neck yellow midi dress* with this MONKI pastel blue mesh shirt*, these MANGO green mesh sneakers* and this MONKI printed tote* for a fun day of shopping or exploring a new city.
+I recommend trying this Pull&Bear cowl-neck yellow midi dress* with this MONKI pastel blue mesh shirt*, these MANGO green mesh sneakers* and this MONKI printed tote* for a fun day of shopping or exploring a new city.

 7. Pattern Extravaganza